muhamash/rdms-rockstart/Readme.md

 ### Characteristics
  - Stores the fixed character length of a string data type
  - Always stores  the data is equal to the fixed or specifed length
- - It takes 1 bytes for each character
+ - It takes 1 byte for each character
+ - Best performance

 ### Example